SebastianoJGV/unit_1-2021/README.md

 ## Battle Unit Testing

 ## Non Functional Testing

 Through MVP beta testing by Dr. Ruben Pinzon, a bug was pointed out in the introduction where the game type input is not verified.
-Bug was fixed after.
+Bug was fixed after feedback was sent through.

 ## Record of Tasks
 | Task No | Planned Action | Planned Outcome | Time estimate | Target completion date | Criterion |